We’re about to get the most detailed explanation yet for Boeing’s terrifying mid-air blowout

 Last days of current leadership

-Boeing will get a new boss the day after the hearing ends, as Dave Calhoun, who has served as CEO since January 2020, steps down and Kelly Ortberg, the former CEO of aerospace supplier Rockwell Collins, assumes the top job.
+Boeing will get a new boss the day after the hearing ends on Wednesday, as Dave Calhoun, who has served as CEO since January 2020, steps down and Kelly Ortberg, the former CEO of aerospace supplier Rockwell Collins, assumes the top job.

 Calhoun’s departure is being termed a retirement, and he is 67.
 But when Boeing’s board waived the retirement age for top executives for Calhoun in 2021 so he didn’t have to retire after two years on the job, he said he intended to stay “as long as they want me.”
 He could have stayed in the job through 2027 under the waiver granted in 2021.